espocrm/documentation/docs/extensions/voip-integration/customization.md

 }
 ```

-Note, that <YOUR_CUSTOM_ENTITY> must be Person type entity.
 Please make sure that your JSON data is correct after changes.
 To take effect, clear a system cache (Administration > Clear Cache) and reload a page in your browser.

 ## Add custom entities to Quick Create Entities